MycroftAI/selene-backend/README.md

 All Selene applications are time zone agnostic.
 It is recommended that the time zone on any server running Selene be UTC.

+It is recommended to create an application specific user.
+In these instructions this user will be `mycroft`.

 ### Postgres DB
 * Recommended server configuration: [Ubuntu 18.04 LTS (server install)](https://releases.ubuntu.com/bionic/), 2 CPU, 4GB RAM, 50GB disk.
 * Use the package management system to install Python 3.7, Python 3 pip and PostgreSQL 10